1 2/3 In Decimal Form

 Method 1: Using Equivalent Fractions

 Sometimes, we can convert a fraction to an equivalent fraction with a denominator that is a power of 10 (10, 100, 1000, etc.).
 This makes the conversion to decimal much easier.
-However, this method isn't always possible.
+That said, this method isn't always possible.
 In the case of 2/3, there isn't a simple equivalent fraction with a denominator that's a power of 10.

 Method 2: Long Division (for larger fractions)